5 Cookies to Try for National Peanut Butter Day

 The Winner: The Kneaded Bread

-Of the five we tried, these had the best peanut butter flavor (even if it was quite mild).
+Of the five we tried, the cookies from this Port Chester bakery had the best peanut butter flavor (even if it was quite mild).
 Mostly, tasters liked the old-fashioned feel of these cookies that “smelled freshly baked” and reminded us of “mom’s Christmas cookies.”